zmaril/d3-bootstrap-plugins/readme.md

 # d3.js meets bootstrap
 js/css duo for bootstrap style [Tooltips](http://bl.ocks.org/2981335) and [Popovers](http://bl.ocks.org/3012212).

 ## How does it work?
-plugins.js attaches event listeners to selections that go and display bootstrap tooltips or popovers.
+The tooltip function attaches event listeners to selections that go and display bootstrap tooltips or popovers when the specified events are detected.

 An example of how to use it:
 ```javascript